 Rationale: Even-aged stands of red pine in plantations usually lack structural diversity as well as species diversity.
 Understory vegetation is often lacking on both the ground layer and in the form of a subcanopy.
 This is particularly the case on LUP lands, where red pine plantations were created on formerly cleared farm fields.
 This lack of diversity results in minimal wildlife use.
-Plantations are also usually rectangular in shape and lack a natural appearance.
+Plantations also usually have one or more straight edges and trees are planted in rows, resulting in the lack of a natural appearance.
 Although treating pine plantations is not typical of a landscape management approach, neither is the retention of plantation monocultures.
 This activity will become obsolete as red pine plantations are restored to a more natural condition.

 Thinning is used to capture timber volume that may be lost to mortality, or to improve product quality and value.
 Traditional thinning practices often perpetuate the homogenization of plantation stands.
-Franklin et al. (2007) recommend increasing heterogeneity by thinning to stimulate development of larger trees, employing variabledensity thinning to stimulate development of horizontal heterogeneity, small gap creation to develop vertical and horizontal heterogeneity and opportunities for establishing and releasing regeneration and other understory components, creating standing snags and downed coarse woody debris by killing live trees, underplanting when the seedbank is lacking due to past management activities, and using prescribed fires once every 3-5 years.
+Franklin et al. (2007) recommend increasing heterogeneity by thinning to stimulate development of larger trees, employing variabledensity thinning to stimulate development of horizontal heterogeneity, small gap creation to develop vertical and horizontal heterogeneity and opportunities for establishing and releasing regeneration and other understory components, creating standing snags and downed coarse woody debris by killing live trees, underplanting when the seedbank is lacking due to past management activities, and periodically using prescribed fires.

 The Division of Forestry is interested in exchanging some state lands for some red pine plantations on LUP land.
 The Section of Wildlife is amenable to trading several of the red pine plantations, especially those that lack a diverse understory or subcanopy.
 Wildlife would like to retain those that have developed a diverse understory, and those that are remote from the road system.
-This plan proposes managing those stands that would be retained in LUP ownership for wildlife habitat benefits, and those that would be exchanged to the State for timber production benefits.
+This plan proposes managing those stands that would be retained in LUP ownership for wildlife habitat benefits, and managing those that would be exchanged to the State for timber production benefits.